Taught course

 Entry requirements

-An upper second-class honours degree or international equivalent in an engineering, mathematics or a physical science subject.
-Applicants with non-standard degree subjects are required to have achieved 60% or international equivalent in a module focussing on environmental, climate or hydrological modelling as evidenced by their transcript.
+You will typically need an upper second-class honours degree or international equivalent in an Engineering, Mathematics or a Physical Science subject.
+Applicants with non-standard degree subjects are required to have achieved 60% (or international equivalent) in a module focussing on:

 See international equivalent qualifications on the International Office website.